 The classical curriculum established by the founders of the college was changed in 1932 when the requirement that all students take both Greek and Latin was dropped.

-For 75 years the school admitted men only; then in 1936 Luther College became coeducational.
+For 75 years the school admitted men only; then, in 1936, Luther College became coeducational.
 When the institution celebrated its centennial in 1961, it had an enrollment of 1,357 and a staff of 74 full-time and 12 part-time teachers.

-Expansion has marked Luther's second century and when the college celebrated its sesquicentennial in 2011, there were just under 2,500 students and 180 full-time faculty.
-Over the years the college had expanded its academic program to include the professional areas of nursing and social work, several pre-professional programs, and a robust study abroad program—all grounded in Luther's commitment to the liberal arts.
-Three endowed centers—the Center for Ethics and Public Life, the Center for Sustainable Communities and the Torgerson Center for Nordic Studies—also strengthened opportunities for student learning.
+Expansion has marked Luther’s second century, and when the college celebrated its sesquicentennial in 2011, there were just under 2,500 students and 180 full-time faculty.
+Over the years the college had expanded its academic program to include the professional areas of nursing and social work, several pre-professional programs, and a robust study abroad program—all grounded in Luther’s commitment to the liberal arts.
+Three endowed centers—the Center for Ethics and Public Engagement, the Center for Sustainable Communities and the Torgerson Center for Nordic Studies—also strengthened opportunities for student learning.